empicano/aiomqtt/CONTRIBUTING.md

 ## The documentation

 The documentation uses [Sphinx](https://www.sphinx-doc.org/en/master/).
 The Markdown source files are located in the `docs` folder.
-You can build the documentation with `./scripts/docs`.
+You can build the documentation with `./scripts/docs --reload`.

 ## Committing